keananf/SettlersOfCatan/README.md

 ## Building
 ### Linux and macOS
-To build and start the game, navigate to the project directory and run the following command:
+To build the game, navigate to the project directory and run the following command:

 `./gradlew build`

+## Running
+### Linux and macOS
+To run the game, navigate to the project directory and run the command:

+`./gradlew run`

+If the game has not already been built, this command will also build the game.

 ## Hosting a Game
 Clicking "Start Game" will bring up the menu for hosting new games.